Scrape Header Tags

 /**

-* Get the viewport as a string.
-Prints:
+* Returns the viewport as a string.
+It prints:

 *